 Neurotoxins inhibit release of acetylcholine at the neuromuscular junction.
 Treatment of specific overactive muscles causes localized muscle relaxation.
 In certain patients, neurotoxins can be used to relax certain muscles around the nose to lift the nasal tip and reduce the width of the nose.

-Dr Wan performs both nose filler and nose threadlift for nasal augmentation.
-Either procedure can effectively augment the nose.
+I perform both nose filler and nose threadlift for nasal augmentation.
+Either one procedure can effectively augment the nose shape and the skin around it.
 Neither treatment can be said to be the best in all situations and it is perfectly fine to combine both nose fillers and nose threadlift if necessary to achieve the desired nasal augmentation.

-There is a wide range of techniques to do so and Dr Wan usually uses a mix of techniques in most cases to give the most optimal result.
+There is a wide range of techniques to do so and I usually use a mix of techniques in most cases to give the most optimal result.
 An expert injector knows the surgical anatomy of the nose well to be able to enhance it safely, has an in-depth understanding of the tools and materials available, and appreciates the beauty of proportions as well as the craft of tailoring the treatment precisely to suit the individual patient.
-There is no one size fits all and a successful nose contouring would naturally harmonize and complement your facial features.
+There is no one size fits all procedure and a successful nose contouring protocol would naturally harmonize and complement your facial features and skin.

-- for bridge or tip definition, nose threadlift
+- for low nose bridge or tip definition, nose thread lift

-In addition, Dr Wan has his own technique to specifically address problems that standard nose threadlift insertion is unable to tackle well, such as:
+In addition, I have my own techniques to specifically address problems that standard nose thread lift insertion is unable to tackle well, such as: